Spartan-Coder89/simple-view-generator/README.md

 }
 ```

+### Ready made constants
+* ROOT_DIR - returns the root directory of site
+* PUBLIC_URI - returns the absolute url of the public directory

 ## Features
 ### View Generator
 To generate a view, create the template file in the templates folder then configure in pages.json file.